Multi-Class Unlearning for Image Classification via Weight Filtering

 \subsection{Training}

-Taking inspiration from the unlearning procedure proposed in~\cite{warnecke2021machine}, we employ two classification loss functions, namely an \textit{unlearning} loss $L_f$ and a \textit{retaining} loss $L_r$.
+Taking inspiration from previous works~\cite{chundawat2022can}, we employ two classification loss functions, namely an \textit{unlearning} loss $L_f$ and a \textit{retaining} loss $L_r$.
 The first one encourages the model to forget a specific class $c_f$, while the second one measures the capacity to retain the information about all the other classes ($c_r \in \mathcal{C} \setminus c_f$).
-We implement both of them as cross entropy loss functions.
+We implement both of them as cross-entropy loss functions.

-Since we want the model to unlearn some classes and retain the others, the objective function should consider both these two constraints simultaneously.
-A straightforward approach for implementing $L_f$ is to invert the sign of the gradient, so to have a final loss in the form